The following are the latest Government and NHS guidlines, as of Wednesday 13 May 2020:

 Preventing Spread of COVID-19

-There are general principles anyone can follow to help prevent the spread of respiratory viruses, including:
+There are general principles anyone can follow to help prevent the spread of Covid19, including:

-- washing your hands often – with soap and water, or use alcohol sanitiser if handwashing facilities are not available.
+- wash your hands often – with soap and water, or use alcohol sanitiser if handwashing facilities are not available.
 This is particularly important after taking public transport

 - avoid touching your eyes, nose, and mouth with unwashed hands